-&lt;sup>1 These income limits are effective July 1, 2016, and are set at 100 percent of the federal poverty guidelines.
+2 These income limits are effective July 1, 2018, and are set at 100 percent of the federal poverty guidelines.
 They are adjusted each July 1 to reflect changes in the federal poverty guidelines.

-&lt;sup>2 See Minnesota Statutes, section 256B.056, subdivision 5c.
-The spenddown limit for persons who are aged, blind, or disabled is 80 percent of the federal poverty guidelines (\$792 per month for an individual and \$1,070 per month for a couple, as of July 1, 2016).
+3 See Minnesota Statutes, section 256B.056, subdivision 5c.
+As of July 1, 2018, the spenddown limit for persons who are elderly, blind, or disabled is 80 percent of the federal poverty guidelines (\$809 per month for an individual and \$1,097 per month for a couple).

-&lt;sup>3 See Minnesota Statutes, section 256B.056, for a more complete explanation of asset limits in the MA program.
+4 See Minnesota Statutes, section 256B.056, for a more complete explanation of asset limits in the MA program.
 "Personal property" means all property other than real estate.